Multiracialism: United States

 The colonial history of the United States has provided the basis for the nation's current race relations.
 As European colonial empires expanded in the late fifteenth and early sixteenth centuries, European constructions of race were spread globally.
 The concepts of race and racial hierarchies were developed as a means to justify emerging forms of exploitation during the colonial era.
-These emerging social constructs provided a framework for societies to categorize individuals and subsequently place them within a hierarchy—typically seen with what is defined as ‘white’ at the top and ‘black’ at the bottom.
-Professor of sociology, G. Reginald Daniel elaborates that these systems were ultimately constructed and employed as a means by which the practice of enslaving Africans could be defended.
+These emerging social constructs provided a framework for societies to categorize individuals and subsequently place them within a hierarchy, typically seen with what is defined as ‘white’ at the top and ‘black’ at the bottom.
+Professor of sociology, G. Reginald Daniel, elaborates that these systems were ultimately constructed and employed as a means by which the practice of enslaving Africans could be defended.

 Slavery provided the context for the emergence of multiracial identities in colonial America as African slaves and European indentured servants formed interracial unions.
 But the multiracial children of these relationships were perceived as a threat to the purity of the white race, and anti-miscegenation laws were promptly passed in the 1660s to preserve distinct racial categories.

-Further means of legitimizing the construct of race in the United States emerged in the late nineteenth and early twentieth century through what was known as racial science or scientific racism.
+Further means of legitimizing the construct of race in the United States emerged in the late nineteenth and early twentieth centuries through what was known as racial science or scientific racism.
 These ideologies were eventually disproven; however, at the time of their rise, they occupied a critical role in American scholarship's understanding and depiction of human beings.
-Racial sciences gained additional credibility due to the illustrious reputations of the scholars who conceptualized the field, such as Louis Agassiz a leading member of the American School of Ethnology from Harvard University.
+Racial sciences gained additional credibility due to the illustrious reputations of scholars who conceptualized the field, such as Louis Agassiz, a leading American School of Ethnology member from Harvard University.

 Eurocentric frameworks brought to the United States through colonial ties led to the emergence of a binary racial project wherein ‘blackness’ and ‘whiteness’ are presented as opposite ends of a racial spectrum with no categories in between.
-This limitation lends multiracial individuals to being perceived in relation to either extreme of the spectrum, and not as occupying the space between black and white despite how they personally identify.
+This limitation leads multiracial individuals to be perceived in relation to either extreme of the spectrum, and not as occupying the space between black and white, despite how they personally identify.
 This phenomenon can be further explained through the history of the one-drop rule, a means of racial categorization which emerged during the Jim Crow era in the American South.
 In effect, the one-drop rule upheld that Americans with any African heritage would be considered fully black.
 This policy barred multiracial descendants of black Americans from accessing the higher social statuses of their white family members, while also refusing to acknowledge the existence of multiracial identities.
 Remnants of the one-drop rule are still evident today as multiracial Americans of African heritage are still often perceived as black instead of multiracial.